kensanata/emacs-setup/README.md

 The idea is that the [config](config) subdirectory contains all the configurations and that the [lib](lib) subdirectory contains all the necessary libraries.
-When a library is available from ELPA or MELPA, however, there should not be a copy in the ##lib## subdirectory.
-These libraries you need to install yourself.
+When a library is available from ELPA or MELPA, however, there should not be a copy in the `lib` subdirectory.
+These libraries you need to install yourself (see below).

 ```
 (dolist (pkg '(session swiper))